Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 	remaining extensions  : 10
 	remaining time in days: 90
 	```
-	You can refer to this workspace using the path `/scratch/ws/marie-test-workspace`.
+	The path to this workspace is `/scratch/ws/marie-test-workspace`.

 Find more [information on workspaces in the compendium](https://doc.zih.tu-dresden.de/data_lifecycle/workspaces/).

 !!! hint "Distinction: Transferring data from/to vs. within the ZIH system"
 	Please note the different settings for transferring data, that require different approaches:

+	* transfer to or from the ZIH system (export nodes)
 	* transfer within the ZIH system (datamover nodes)
-	* transfer from or to the ZIH system (export nodes)

 The approach for transferring data within the ZIH system depends on the data volume.
-We distinguish small data (up to 100 MB) and medium and large data volume (above 100 MB).
+We distinguish small data (up to 100 MB) and medium/large data volume (above 100 MB).

 ??? example "Copy file(s) within ZIH system (small data)"

 	For transferring a small data volume (up to 100 MB) use the standard linux command `cp` on the commandline.

 	* Copy the file `example1.R` **from your home directory on the ZIH system to a workspace** on the ZIH system.
 		```console
 		marie@login$ cp /home/marie/example1.R /scratch/ws/marie-test-workspace
 		```
 	Find [here more examples for the cp command](http://bropages.org/cp).
 	Moving files is done analagously by using the command `mv`.

 ??? example "Copy file(s) within ZIH system (large data)"

 	For transferring a large data volume (more than 100 MB) use the datamover by applying e.g. `dtcp`, `dtmv` or `dtwget`.

 	* Copy the directory `/warm_archive/ws/large-dataset` within the ZIH system.